 Towerview Care Home - UK

-The Music Wall Mural - Games Room Area Corridor
+Music Wall Mural - Games Room Corridor

-It was a lot of fun creating the music wall mural for the social room corridor at Towerview.
+It was a lot of fun creating this music-inspired mural for the social room corridor at Towerview.
 I was, inspired by Towerviews attempt to create a music wall that originally, had black and white A4 photocopies of Elvis Presley and music notes on the wall.
-I could see what they were trying to achieve.
-So I created a design that is not only colourful but also stimulating and evokes memory.
+Having seen what Towerview was trying to achieve, I decided to create a design that was colourful, stimulating and evokes memory.
 At Towerview, some gentlemen have dementia, so with this in mind, the concept was perfect for what I wanted to achieve.
 I did a lot of research before creating the mural.
-One of the questions I asked was the age range of the gentlemen, which was from the 1930s-1960s Once all images and information were collected, I compiled a collection of music icons from the 1930s - 1960s including, Elvis Presley, Doris Day, The Beetles etc.
+One of the questions I asked was the age range of the gentlemen, which was from the 1930s to 1960s.
+Once all images and information were collected, I compiled a collection of music icons from the 1930s to 1960s including, Elvis Presley, Doris Day and The Beetles etc.

 I am pleased to say the reaction to the installed mural is positive, here is a quote from Towerview Care:

-“The designs are really bold and colourful, we added little touches with the blinds but, overall, I am really, very pleased with the outcome.” said, Karen Spooner.
+The designs are really bold and colourful, we added little touches with the blinds but, overall, I am really, very pleased with the outcome.” said, Karen Spooner.
 It has taken a lot longer to finish the work than originally anticipated, because of COVID, of course.
 We spoke to several of our gentlemen about the redesign of the music wall, to see what they thought about it, and the general consensus is that they like it.
 Harry said, “yes it’s got all the people”, when asked if he recognised anyone, he replied “that’s Doris Day”, with a huge grin.